Community asked to help prevent illegal dumping over holiday break

 “Illegal dumping of waste varies from small bags of rubbish dumped in an urban environment to larger scale dumping of waste materials in isolated areas such as bushland,” Ms Archer said.

-“Fines for illegal dumping vary depending on the nature and impact of the act with the minimum on the spot fine being $2000” she said.
+“Fines for illegal dumping vary depending on the nature and impact of the act with the minimum on the spot fine being $2000,” said Ms Archer.

 Residents are reminded that unwanted waste can be taken directly to the Whylandra Waste Disposal Depot on Cooba Road which is open daily 9am-5pm except Christmas day.